RealFloorIsJava/SimpleTabs/README.md

 This mod fixes this behavior by only selecting items which need to be repaired.

 This mod requires Forge.
-It was tested with build #2623.
+It was tested with build #2623 for 1.12.2 and build #2588 for 1.11.2